sandeep-tukaram/algods/DesignAlgoDS.md

 - What am I doing with that data?
 Could these steps be more efficient?

 That's really all there is to it!
 No matter how complicated an algorithm might look at first, remember - it's just some instructions working with stored data.
 Keep this in mind, and you'll start seeing patterns everywhere.
 Both are easier said than done.
 But a framework to approach a problem always makes life easier.

+## Scope
+Just so you know - there's more to computing than just CPU and memory, what we refer to as the two-parts.
+Reading and writing files, making network calls add extra complexity.
+But for now, let's stick to our simple model focusing on our two core parts: data storage (memory) and instructions.